Bernardoow/TODO-list/README.md

 3. Install packaged requirements.
 Type pip install -r requirements/dev.txt
 4. Execute: coverage run manage.py test apps.todo --settings=TODO_list.settings.dev

-* Need some stuff for selenium tests.
+* Some things are needed to the selenium tests.

-## How Use TODO-LIst
+## How to Use TODO-LIst
-1. How Create Task?
+1. How to Create a Task?
     1. Click in btn with text "Criar Nova Tarefa"
-    2. Input title and description
+    2. Input the title and description
-    3. Click btn with text "Salvar"
+    3. Click in btn with text "Salvar"
     4. Task will be created.

-2. How Edit Task?
+2. How to Edit a Task?
-    1. Click in btn with text "Detalhes"
+    1. Click on the btn with text "Detalhes"
-    2. Input title, descriptior or status
+    2. Input title, description or status
-    3. Click btn with text "Salvar"
+    3. Click on the btn with text "Salvar"
     4. Task will be updated

-3. How changer order?
+3. How to change the order?
     1. Drag the task to another task.
     2. This operation is put the task in that place.

-4. How Delete Task?
+4. How to Delete a Task?
-    1. Click in btn with text "Detalhes"
+    1. Click on the btn with text "Detalhes"
-    2. Input title, descriptior or status
+    2. Input title, description or status
-    3. Click btn with text "Remover"
+    3. Click on the btn with text "Remover"
-    4. Click in btn with text "Sim"
+    4. Click on the btn with text "Sim"
     5. Task will be updated.

-5. How Set 'Feitas'?
+5. How to Set 'Feitas'?
-    1. Click in btn with text "Detalhes"
+    1. Click on the btn with text "Detalhes"
     2. Input status Feitas
-    3. Click btn with text "Salvar"
+    3. Click on the btn with text "Salvar"
     4. Task will be updated